How Safe Is Safe Enough? Addressing Johua's Law

 Devastated, his parents blamed Joshua's lack of driving experience for his accident.

 As published on the website, Joshuabrownfoundation.org, C. Alan Brown, Joshua's dad, said that when he was a young child, Joshua told him that "someday his name would be known worldwide."
 Mr. Brown stated that the family thought he was referring to his music.
 Mr. Brown, a native to Calhoun GA and having a background in politics, lobbied GA lawmakers emphatically to impose tougher sanctions for teenage driving; making drivers education accessible to ALL teen drivers and giving some control of teen driver education to the parents.
 In 2005, "Joshua's Law" was adopted by the GA General Assembly, and January 1, 2007, it was officially a GA law.
+When Joshua's Law was voted on before the 2005 Georgia General Assembly, it was passed with an impressive eighty-seven percent, with support from both the house and the senate.

 Joshua's law states that all 16-year-olds applying for a Class D driver's license must complete an approved driver education course in both public and private schools AND complete a total of 40 hours of supervised driving, 6 hours of which must be at night.
 The additional 40 hours must be supervised and documented by a parent or legal guardian.

 According to the GA Department of Driver Services, in 2005 (2 years after Joshua's death), 136 drivers aged 15-20 were killed as a result of a crash in GA.
 In 2008 (one year after Joshua's Law was passed in GA), a staggering 3,500 drivers aged 15-20 were killed nationwide.
-To date, motor vehicle crashes are ranked as the leading cause of death in 15-20 year olds.
+To date, motor vehicle crashes are ranked as the leading cause of death in 15-20 year-olds.